danielpodrazka/mcp-text-editor/README.md

 - `search_text` (str): Text to search for in the file

 **Returns**:
-- Dictionary containing matching lines with their line numbers, lines_hash, and full text
+- Dictionary containing matching lines with their line numbers, id, and full text

 **Example output**:
 ```